 Español

 You can read about the different types of session that we will offer at HR25 here.
+The full programme will be released by the end of February 2025.

 1. Global South perspectives and leadership